Online Doctorate in Reading and Literacy Programs

 What Can I Expect From an Online Doctorate in Reading and Literacy?

-A traditional or online doctorate in reading and literacy takes 2-6 years to complete, depending on students' schedules and programs' graduation requirements.
-Students typically take 40-80 credit hours of core and elective courses, including credits toward completing their dissertation.
-Learners who want to graduate more quickly might consider online programs that offer self-paced or asynchronous courses.
+A traditional or online doctorate in reading and literacy takes 2-6 years to complete, depending on your schedule and program's graduation requirements.
+You'll take around 40-80 credit hours of core and elective courses, including credits toward completing your dissertation.
+If you want to graduate more quickly, then you might consider online programs that offer self-paced or asynchronous courses.

 In addition to core classes, most doctoral programs offer electives that can count toward a concentration, such as adult education or early childhood and elementary literacy.
 Other specializations include teaching English as a second language (ESL), pedagogy and curriculum, or literacy.